Offroadcode/Offroadcode-Starter-Kit/README.md

 **SVG fallbacks to PNG**

-If you create any SVG assets for the project - icons etc, save them to /assets/images/svg/ and Grunt will generate a PNG version of the same size to use as a fallback in your CSS.
+If you create any SVG assets for the project - icons etc, save them to /assets/images/svg/ and Grunt will generate a PNG version of the same size to use as a fallback in your CSS in conjunction with Modernizr class fallbacks.

 If it doesn't work, install SVG2PNG - https://github.com/pascalduez/grunt-svg2png (npm install --save-dev pascalduez/grunt-svg2png)